 The Center for Global Education & Experience partners with universities around the world to provide semester and academic year exchange opportunities to students.
-Currently, Augsburg has active exchanges in the United Kingdom, China, Greece, Hong Kong, Japan, Lebanon, Norway, and South Korea.
+Currently, Augsburg has active exchanges in China, Greece, Hong Kong, Japan, Lebanon, Norway, South Korea, and the United Kingdom.
 Diverse disciplines are available and all coursework is in English, with the opportunity to study the host country language.
 Travel grants are available for these programs.
 For further information on these programs and scholarships visit the CGEE website.